JBAS Journals-Carbohydrate and Amino Acids Composition in Breast Milk of Lactating Mothers

 How to Cite

 Ndidi, N., Ogechi, E., & Ayakeme, T. (2022).
 JBAS Journals-Carbohydrate and Amino Acids Composition in Breast Milk of Lactating Mothers.
 Rivers State Univeristy Journal of Biology & Applied Sciences, 1(2).
-Retrieved from http://jbasjournals.com/index.php/rsujbas/article/view/5
+Retrieved from https://jbasjournals.com/index.php/rsujbas/article/view/5

 Loading...